 - 10.1 The Licensing Authority expects applicants for new licences or variations to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated.
 To assist applicants, the Council has prepared local area profiles, See appendix 4.
-The Council will request sight of the risk assessment as part of the application process, and will consider both the adequacy of the risk assessment and the control measures identified and determine whether or not it is proportionate to incorporate the control measures as conditions on the licence. - 10.2 Licensees must review (and update as necessary) their local risk assessments to take account of significant changes in local circumstances, including those identified in this Statement of Licensing Principles and when there are significant changes at a licensee's premises that may affect their mitigation of local risks.
+The Council will request sight of the risk assessment as part of the application process and will consider both the adequacy of the risk assessment and the control measures identified and determine whether or not it is proportionate to incorporate the control measures as conditions on the licence. - 10.2 The Licensing Authority will expect the risk assessment to consider: